2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/kmahoneylaw/status/1277906443094511616

-### Police shove, tackle and kneel on protestors | June 29th
+### Police shove, tackle and kneel on protesters | June 29th

-Footage shows a handful of protestors talking to police on the sidewalk.
-After a few seconds, officers take down a protestor.
-Another officer charges across the street to tackle other protestors gathered on the sidewalk.
+Footage shows a handful of protesters talking to police on the sidewalk.
+After a few seconds, officers take down a protester.
+Another officer charges across the street to tackle other protesters gathered on the sidewalk.

 Police then fan out across the street.
-Around 1:30, a protestor is seen lying on the ground behind the police line.
-A second protestor goes to help them up.
-Police shove this protestor to the ground.
+Around 1:30, a protester is seen lying on the ground behind the police line.
+A second protester goes to help them up.
+Police shove this protester to the ground.

-Protestors shout that at least one of these individuals is press.
+Protesters shout that at least one of these individuals is press.
 A later tweet by a journalist corroborates this charge.

 tags: shove, tackle, knee, journalist, protester